 Mandarin Chinese and Taiwanese ( also called Hokkien) are the two main languages in Taiwan.
 English is spoken by the younger generation who now studies it in public school.
 Hakka is also used in some areas.
 Taiwan’s aboriginal tribes have their own distinct languages which is completely different from Mandarin Chinese.
 Learn more about Taiwan’s languages.

 Did you know that Taiwan is one of the best places in the world to study Mandarin Chinese?

 Martial arts have fallen out of style in the past several years in Taiwan.
 Martial arts were often used as a method of developing character, discipline and creating balance within children.
 Today, Taiwanese parents have started to react to their country’s successful economic position by managing their children’s free time differently, which is a good thing for you if you’re thinking about becoming an English teacher in Taiwan.

-Taiwanese music has been extremely popular in Asia for more than two decades and it is starting to make its way around the world.
+Taiwanese music has been extremely popular in Asia for more than three decades and it is starting to make its way around the world.
 The music of Taiwan can be cleanly placed into three categories: mainstream Mandopop, Taiwanese pop and indie rock.
 There’s very little in the name of electronic or jazz.
 More about Taiwan Music.